jayrodrigues/api-docs/tracks/all.md

-# List all Sessions
+# List all Tracks

-This endpoint is to be retrieve a list of all sessions.
+This endpoint is to be retrieve a list of all tracks.

 ## Resource

 ```
-GET /sessions
+GET /tracks
 ```

 ## Parameters